rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

 Even though the cloud is engineered to prevent data loss, maintaining recent backups of your important data is still considered a fundamental best practice.
-Cloud Backup is a file-based backup solution that uses compression, encryption, and de-duplication to ensure your data is protected and recoverable.
+Cloud Backup is a file-based backup solution that uses compression, encryption, and deduplication to ensure your data is protected and recoverable.

 Cloud Backup should not be confused with the ability to image your servers, which is a strategy for horizontal scalability and not recommended for backup.